Kathleen Scott: Later life

 Scott's 1929 solo exhibition at the Greatorex Gallery in central London received favourable press reviews and included portrait sculptures of, among others, John Reith, 1st Baron Reith, John Simon, 1st Viscount Simon and Anthony Bernard.
 Throughout the 1930s, despite bouts of ill health, Scott continued to work and travel.
 She visited Italy in 1930 and 1936, attended the Paris Salon in 1932 and, most years spent some weeks in Switzerland with her sons.
 She created a plaque depicting Queen Mary for the ocean liner of the same name, made busts of George V and Neville Chamberlain, a memorial for Poets' Corner and a statue of the actor Sabu.

 Scott's work was in great demand in the years preceding the Second World War.
 Between 1935 and 1940 she produced a monumental nude figure originally entitled The Strength Within and later England, plus busts of Montague Norman, George Bernard Shaw and the Prince of Wales, before he became King Edward VIII.
-She was the subject of BBC Television's first programme on sculpture in 1937 and the following year a illustrated volume, Homage.
+She was the subject of BBC Television's first programme on sculpture in 1937 and the following year an illustrated volume, Homage.
 A Book of Sculptures was published with text by Stephen Gwynn.
 At the start of World War II, Scott volunteered to work with plastic surgeons as she had done in World War I but was not called upon although she did host a number of evacuee children at her country cottage in Norfolk near Fritton Lake for a short time.

 Throughout her life, Scott remained a traditional sculptor and worked independently of contemporary artistic developments such as modernism and abstraction.
 Described by the Oxford Dictionary of National Biography as "the most significant and prolific British women sculptor before Barbara Hepworth", her traditional style of sculpture and her hostility to the abstract work of, for example Henry Moore and Jacob Epstein, coupled with the media emphasis on her being Captain Scott's widow, has led to a lack of recognition for her artistic career.

-Scott died, from leukaemia, at St Mary's Hospital, Paddington, near to her Lancaster Gate home in July 1947.
-Her funeral service was held at West Overton in Wiltshire where a commemorative plaque is sited.
+Scott died, from leukaemia, at St Mary's Hospital, Paddington, near to her Lancaster Gate home, in July 1947.
+Her funeral service was held at West Overton in Wiltshire, where a commemorative plaque is sited.
 A memorial exhibition of her work was held at the Mansard Gallery in 1947 and two years later her autobiography, Self Portrait of An Artist was published.
 Scott's grandchildren include the artist Emily Young and the writer Louisa Young, her biographer.